Improving The Thermal Efficiency of your Home

 Installing an energy recovery ventilator (EVR) or a Heat recovery ventilation (HRV) system can significantly improve thermal efficiency.
 These air exchange systems help to enhance indoor air quality and minimise heating costs.
 They retain existing heat and optimise the interior moisture content in the air.
 For a more affordable option, a non-ducted smart system is easy to install and can provide very effective ventilation for a low price.

-If you would like to know more about improving the thermal efficiency of your home, please don’t hesitate to contact us.
+If you would like to know more about improving the thermal efficiency of your home and other energy efficient renovation ideas, please don’t hesitate to contact us.
 We are experts in the sustainability field and love to answer your questions, especially our very own, Certified Passive House Designer and Consultant, Carole Haurd!

 Did you like this article?
 Please Share